Error Handling with Futurable

 console.error('Request failed:', error);

-}Using safe()
+}Using try()

 For explicit error handling without try-catch: